 We cover "principles" such as organization, voice, word choice, sentence structure, mechanical correctness as well as the rhetorical patterns of description, narrative, comparison/ contrast, example and cause and effect.
-More importantly, am amazed at the talent the students display in their essays and contributions to class discussions.
+More importantly, I endeavor to develop self-confidence and a sense of accomplishment in each student by emphasizing the God-given gifts of communication-writing being one.
+Every semester I am amazed at the talent the students display in their essays and contributions to class discussions.
 During the fourteen weeks we are together, they develop a sense of concern and support for each other, and I am blessed by their genuine desire to be the best they can be.